samespace/rtc-sfu/docs/recording.md

     }
   ],
   "merged_at": "2023-06-01T12:31:00Z",
-  "merged_file": "/path/to/recordings/room123/merged.wav"
+  "merged_file": "/path/to/recordings/session-123/merged.wav",
+  "s3_uploaded": true,
+  "s3_object_name": "recordings/session-123.wav"
 }
 ```

 ## Merging Recordings

 When a room is closed, the SFU will automatically merge all participant recordings into a single WAV file if `AutoMerge` is set to `true`.
-The merged file will be stored in the room's directory as `merged.wav`.
+The merged file will be stored in the recording's directory as `merged.wav`.

+If S3 upload is enabled, the merged file will be uploaded to the specified S3 bucket.
+If `DeleteAfterUpload` is set to `true`, the local files will be deleted after a successful upload.

 The merging process takes into account:
 - Start and end times for each participant